Travis Research Institute

 Faculty and Principal investigator

-Audrey Lee.
-Audrey is a Ph.D. candidate in clinical psychology.
+Audrey Sangeun Lee.
+Audrey is a Ph.D. candidate in clinical psychology and currently pursuing her pre-doctoral internship at RAMS Inc. in San Francisco.
 She earned her master’s degree in marriage and family therapy from Fuller Graduate School of Psychology prior to entering the doctoral program.
 Through her abundant cross-cultural experiences in Korean and American clinical settings, she has grown her interest in developing a deeper cultural understanding of psychotherapy.
 In addition, appreciating the value of integrating research and clinical work, she has been committed to honing her skills and knowledge particularly in the area of psychotherapy process research.
-Her specific research topics involve examining therapeutic change mechanism and developing processing models of emotional memory which account for culture-specific psychological processes and dynamics.
+Her specific research topics involve examining therapeutic change mechanisms and developing processing models of emotional memory which account for culture-specific psychological processes and dynamics.

 Angela Dupont.
 Angela is a sixth-year PhD student.
 She is currently providing therapy for Spanish-speaking clients at Fuller Psychological and Family Services, as well as doing neuropsychological assessment with movement disorder patients at USC-Keck School of Medicine and with Spanish-speaking patients at Olive View-UCLA Medical Center.
 She is deeply fascinated by the intersection of culture and psychology, and seeks to be attuned to how cultural factors impact her clients.
 Her current research focuses on the factors (e.g., culture, religion, education, attachment) influencing differences in optimism between French and American nationals.